httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 Origin servers SHOULD NOT fold multiple Set-Cookie header fields into a single header field.
-The usual mechanism for folding HTTP headers fields (i.e., as defined in Section 3.2.2 of {{RFC7230}}) might change the semantics of the Set-Cookie header field because the %x2C (",") character is used by Set-Cookie in a way that conflicts with such folding.
+The usual mechanism for folding HTTP headers fields (i.e., as defined in Section 5.4.1 of {{HTTPSEM}}) might change the semantics of the Set-Cookie header field because the %x2C (",") character is used by Set-Cookie in a way that conflicts with such folding.